Veteran Benefits for Alabama

 Important information for Alabama Veteran Benefits:

 For Veterans applying for VA benefits for the first time, you must submit a copy of your DD 214 (discharge paperwork).
-This will provide your discharge status, along with your full name, social security number, branch of service, and dates for which you served.
+This will provide your discharge status, full name, social security number, branch of service, and dates you served.
 Honorable and general discharges qualify a Veteran for most VA benefits.

-You should always keep your paperwork, along with your medical records, in a safe place where you and your family can have access to them.
+You should always keep your paperwork and medical records in a safe place where you and your family can access them.
 It is imperative to have it in a location where it cannot be destroyed or tampered with, which includes a safe.

 Alabama Veteran Benefits